quiltdata/quilt/docs/advanced-features/sso-permissions.md

 ![admin UI for setting SSO permissions mapping](../imgs/admin-sso-config.png)

 > Note: You cannot delete or rename roles referenced by the SSO configuration.

-> Note: The last user to set a the mapping configuration remains an admin in perpetuity.
+> Note: The last user to set a the mapping configuration becomes an admin in
+> perpetuity.

-> Note: Once a configuration is set you can no longer manually assign roles to SSO users.
+> Note: Once a configuration is set you can no longer manually assign roles to
+> SSO users.

 ## Configuration